 Does the engagement on your Facebook page seem too low?
 And does it seem like it shouldn’t be that way, especially when you’ve done well in the past and/or took all of my advice on how to do social with the little time you have?

-Facebook has made some News Feed changes and because of that, you’re going to have to make some changes.
-But don’t worry – you still have a fighting chance if I have anything to do with it.
+Over the years, Facebook has made News Feed changes and because of that, you’re going to have to make some changes.
+But don’t worry; you still have a fighting chance.

-Your engagement levels are at risk!
-I repeat: your engagement levels are at risk!
-Once again our friends at Facebook changed the social game with their latest News Feed Update.
-After much surveying and analyzing feedback, they’ve decided to control the volume of organic promotional posts that people see.
+In 2014, much surveying and analyzing feedback, Facebook decided to control the volume of organic promotional posts that people see.
 Anyone posting the following types of posts should see a dramatic decrease in engagement:

 Posts that solely push people to buy a product or install an app